welpo/osc.garden/content/blog/updating-site-with-webhook.md

 sudo chmod o+x /etc/letsencrypt /etc/letsencrypt/live /etc/letsencrypt/live/osc.garden
 ```

-The idea is to minimise the webhook's permissions, reducing potential damage from a misconfiguration or security vulnerability.
+The idea is to minimise the permissions, reducing potential damage from a misconfiguration or security vulnerability.

 Here I encountered a problem when running the script as `webhookuser`: Zola tries to remove the directory before building the site—the permissions above are not enough.